- Amazon Web Services (AWS)

 With SSH keys in place, you can create the necessary AWS resources using just a few Terraform commands:

-$ cd driver-pulsar/deploy $ terraform init $ terraform apply
+$ cd driver-kafka/deploy $ terraform init $ terraform apply

 |ZooKeeper instances||The VMs on which a ZooKeeper node will run||3|